StuSerious/tabulator/resources/images/README.md

 # tabulator images 📷

-*this folder contains renders and images of the tabulator case, have a look below!*
+*this folder contains pictures and renderings of the tabulator case, have a look below!*